 Whether your move is local, long distance, or international, being prepared and staying organized are some of the most important things you can do as you get ready to move.
 Most people don’t realize how much stuff they have accumulated over the years until they begin packing for a move.
 Clutter is anything you no longer use and is just gathering dust.
 When you have too much clutter, your living space can feel small and cramped.
 This is always a problem, but when you are preparing for a move, it can really become a daunting chore to take on.
 Before you begin packing for your upcoming move, you need to devise a plan to eliminate that clutter once and forever.
 Even if you aren’t downsizing, it is still a good idea to sort through your things before your move.
-Decluttering before a move allows you to cut down on costs since you’ll have fewer things to pay to be moved.
+Decluttering before a move allows you to cut down on costs, since you’ll have less things to pay for to be moved.
 It also gives you the opportunity to make money by selling your unwanted items in a yard sale or online.
 Taking the time to declutter will end up saving you time throughout your move because you’ll be more organized and getting rid of your unwanted things will make moving day much more efficient.
-Here are some tips to help you declutter before a move.
+Here are some tips to help rid your home of clutter before your move.

 Decluttering can be overwhelming, especially if you try to tackle the job alone.
 Asking family and friends to help you sort will allow you to finish quicker and can even make the process fun.
 Play music, set out some yummy snacks and drinks, and have a blast.
-Once you start decluttering you might even find yourself taking a few trips down memory lane with boxes of family photos, old toys, and more.
-If your family and friends are unable to help, consider using Mountain Moving and Storage companies generally will be able to help you eliminate clutter and will do so affordably and efficiently.
+Once you start decluttering you might even find yourself taking a few trips down memory lane with boxes of family photos, old toys, and clothes you used to wear.
+If your family and friends are unable to help, consider using a professional decluttering service.
+Moving and Storage companies generally will be able to help you eliminate clutter and will do so affordably and efficiently.
 Make sure you hire a reputable and professional decluttering service if you need a hand eliminating clutter from your home.